 The Race Issue:

 That’s the richest and complex part of this story.
 Latinx/e/os come in ALL races and a variety of ethnicities.
 We are white, Black, Native, and Asian as well as every combination therein.
 Whether race defines us or not is up to each individual.
-This is why making vast generalizations about Latinx or Hispanic people can land you in some interesting situations.
+This is why making vast generalizations about Latinx/e or Hispanic people can land you in some interesting situations.
 I’ve seen marketing from people saying “Latina women have dark hair” or “Hispanic men are short.”
 Our physical appearance is the most diverse of any other racial and ethnic classification on the planet so oversimplification of what we look like, eat, or how we behave can be offensive.
 In short, keep it light and get to know your target market really well.
 Define it with meticulous attention to detail to ensure you really understand your audience.
 Never forget that no group is a monolith and people in this group are extremely diverse and their cutural and racial identity is always evolving.

 It turns out that Latinx existed long before the Caribbean islands were invaded by Columbus, an cruel, violent, Italian man with a Spanish agenda.
-It was he who started the flood of Latin influence to the Americas.
-In short Latinx means from Italy and Hispanic means from Spain!
+It was he who started the flood of European influence to the Americas.
+In reality Latinx means from Italy and Hispanic means from Spain!
 Many of the people we now most commonly call Latinx were (or are) Natives (incorrectly called Indios) with their own wide array of languages, religions, and cultures… but that’s a lesson for another time.